There are many advantages to be gained from setting up a trust fund, from preserving your assets to saving on Inheritance Tax.

 Often used to pass money onto minor beneficiaries, a Bare Trust will ensure your chosen beneficiary gains direct access to the contents of the Trust on the day they turn 18.
 You can appoint Trustees to look after your assets in the meantime.

 Life Interest Trusts

 Also known as Immediate Post Death Interest Trusts, they grant the named beneficiary, also known as the Life Tenant, a right to benefit from the assets held the Trustees during their lifetime.
 This can include a right to occupy a property or to receive income from the Trust with the potential to receive capital at the discretion of the Trustees.

 Crucially, the Trust can state where the assets should go following the death of the Life Tenant, so for example you could leave all or part of your Estate on a Life Interest Trust naming your spouse as the sole beneficiary but direct that upon their death the assets still held by the Trustees be paid to your children.
 This can be particularly helpful for clients with families from previous relationships.

 If you are due to receive a Personal Injury award and are worried that this will affect your eligibility for any state benefits you have been receiving, you can place the money into a Personal Injury Trust.
 This can potentially mean that your compensation is not taken into account when calculating the benefits you are due.

 Our Court of Protection team are best placed to help with this particular issue.

-If you would like advice on which Trust Fund would be best for you, or if you need practical help with the Administration of your Trust, call Jackson Lees Solicitors today on 0151 282 1700 or fill in the enquiry form and our experienced team will be glad to assist you.
+If you would like advice on which Trust Fund would be best for you, or if you need practical help with the Administration of your Trust, call Jackson Lees solicitors today or fill in the enquiry form and our experienced team will be glad to assist you.